Born July 12, 1917July 12. Born in Chadds Ford, PA at the home of his parents, Carolyn Bockius Wyeth and Newell Convers "N. C." Wyeth.

-December 1990“Wyeth Since Helga”, Thomas Hoving.
-Connoisseur, December 1990 p.
-108-119.
+December 1990“Wyeth Since Helga”, by Thomas Hoving is published in the magazine Connoisseur.
 Few interviewers could coax a story from Wyeth better than Hoving.
-The artist’s latest work is discussed in detail here, including Widow’s Walk.
+The artist’s latest work is discussed in detail here.

-September 19, 1991The Olson House is gifted to the Farnsworth Art Museum by its current owner.
+September 19, 1991The Olson House is gifted to the Farnsworth Art Museum.
 It will be opened to the public for seasonal tours in 1993.

-February 3, 1995Japanese retrospective Autobiography runs at Aichi Prefectural Museum, Nagoya, Japan February 3 – April 2, 1995; Bunkamura Museum of Art, Tokyo, Japan April 15 – June 4, 1995; Fukushima Prefectural Museum of Art, Fukushima-City, June 6 – July 16, 1995.
-It’s one US venue is at Nelson-Atkins Museum, Kansas City, Missouri September 24 – November 26, 1995.
-US Catalogue: Andrew Wyeth: Autobiography, Thomas Hoving.
-Boston: Bulfinch Press, Little Brown and Co., 1995 (Japanese edition below)
+February 3, 1995Japanese retrospective Autobiography runs at Aichi Prefectural Museum, Nagoya, February 3 – April 2, 1995; Bunkamura Museum of Art, Tokyo, April 15 – June 4, 1995; Fukushima Prefectural Museum of Art, Fukushima-City, June 6 – July 16, 1995.
+It’s one US venue is at Nelson-Atkins Museum, Kansas City, Missouri September 24 –

 October 1996Andrew Wyeth: A Secret Life, biography by Richard Meryman.